-Don’t really have any medicinal advice, but I know that a healthy diet affects skin to an extent.posted about 5 years ago
+Don’t really have any medicinal advice, but I know that a healthy diet affects skin to an extent.posted over 5 years ago

 If you wear makeup, i reccomend a 3 step facial regimen.

 Or try Proactiv !
 I use proactiv and it works wonders.